openebs-archive/openebs-docs/docs/prerequisites.md

 lsmod | grep iscsi
 ```

-**Persist iscsi_tcp module to load after reboot**

-You can also make the kernel to load `iscsi_tcp` automatically every
-time the node reboots by appending the line `iscsi_tcp`  in `/etc/modules`.

 **Modify Kubelet container spec for binding iSCSI in Kubelet**

 Ensure that Kubelet is running with below config.
+This changes has to be done at the cluster.yaml.

 ```
 kubelet: